uvest/NetComp2/README.md

 [![codecov](https://codecov.io/gh/peterewills/NetComp/branch/master/graph/badge.svg)](https://codecov.io/gh/peterewills/NetComp)

 NetComp is a Python library implementing various algorithms for comparison of networks.
 A network is a collection of nodes and edges, also known as a graph.

+THIS IS A FORK FROM THE [ORIGINAL NETCOMP](https://github.com/peterewills/NetComp) REPOSITORY BY PETER WILLS.
+THIS FORK SIMPLY UPDATED THE API TO BE COMPATIBLE WITH networkx >= 3.

 ## Installation